-The multi-time RTT latency of TCP queries is unexpected since a single TCP query would only require 2 RTTs.
-By examining packet traces, we see many server reply TCP segments (possibly DNS messages) reassembled into a large TCP message, even with net.ipv4. tcp\low\latency enabled.
+We observe that some queries have large multi-time RTT latency (75th percentile and up in Figure 15b), which is is unexpected since a single TCP query would only require 2 RTTs and a TLS query needs 4 RTTs.
+By examining packet traces, we see many server reply TCP segments (possibly DNS messages) reassembled into a large TCP message.
 Resembling may cause the large delay in DNS over TCP, because waiting for all the packets.
 Another optimization is to disable the Nagle algorithm on the server.